Your well tank replacement cost will vary depending on a few key factors, such as the size and capacity of the well pressure tank.

 Bladder tank: This pressure tank is among the most common and uses a bladder to pressurize air above the tank’s water.

-Air-Over-Water tank: Consisting of a single chamber, an air-over-water tank is filled with pressurized air and water, however, there is no bladder or diaphragm separating the two.
+Air-over-water tank: Consisting of a single chamber, an air-over-water tank is filled with pressurized air and water, however, there is no bladder or diaphragm separating the two.

 Diaphragm tank: A diaphragm tank features a permanently attached barrier, which expands as water enters the tank, creating pressurized air.

 Start by cutting the power to the well pressure tank.
-Switch off the main circuit breaker to the well pump from your home’s electrical panel, and turn off the electrical box located near the tank.
+Switch off the circuit breaker to the well pump from your home’s electrical panel, and turn off the electrical box located near the tank.

 If your tank is waterlogged, it will make it heavy and difficult to move, so it’s important to drain it before going any further.
 To test if your water pressure tank is waterlogged, open the pressure release valve at the top of the tank, and use the tip of a screwdriver to press the valve down gently.
 If water jets out, your tank is full of water.
 Another option is to give your tank a couple of taps—a hollow sound means little to no water.